IgnaciodeNuevo/IgnaciodeNuevo.github.io/_posts/2016-07-06-ironhack-week-4.md

 + Migrations
 + Lot of exercises

-Wednesday some of the Ironhackers had a Yoga class (see below), and a twenty User Experience talk (so short), as I'm not a Yoga guy I went home to review the "lesson".
+On Wednesday some of the Ironhackers had a Yoga class (see photograph below), and a twenty User Experience talk (so short).
+As I'm not a Yoga guy, I went home to review the lesson and exercises.

 <img src="/images/post-irnohack-week-four.jpg" alt="Yoga time">

 #### Wednesday and Thursday recap

-+ Show Action (the never ended project)
 + Create Action (Project)
-+ Associations (Time Entry)
++ Associations
-+ Nested Routes (TimeEntry Index)
++ Nested Routes
-+ Create Action (Time Entry)
++ Create Action
 + Validations
-+ Exercise - Auctions site
++ Auctions site (the never ended project)
 + Update/Delete entries (Put/Patch)
 + Partials
 + Delete Action
 + Flash messages
 + Application Helpers

-On Friday I had a one-on-one meeting with Raul and give me feedback about how I'm doing in the Bootcamp, he told me that I have typo errors and problems finding them.
-He also told me that I know more than I think, which is really great.
+On Friday I had a one-on-one meeting with Raul and gave me feedback about how I'm doing in the Bootcamp.
+He told me that I have typo errors and problems finding them.
+He also told me that I know more than I think.

-I've found something interesting.
+I've found something interesting this week.
 Rails give IDs to some elements automatically and this is not a good practice!

 `
 	<input type="text" name="project[name]" id="project_name">